India's Tech Achievements

 Launched in April 2016 by the National Payments Corporation of India (NPCI), UPI has revolutionized digital transactions.
 According to PIB, 18.39 billion UPI transactions took place in June 2025.

-UPI is a widely accepted payment method that has revolutionized India’s digital transformation and serves 491 million individuals and 65 million merchants.
-UPI’s unique selling points, interoperability, instant settlement, and zero merchant fees, have made it the gold standard for real-time payment systems.
-Nations like Singapore, France, and the UAE have begun integrating UPI with their domestic systems, with several others exploring collaborations.
-India’s digital infrastructure has been transformed by UPI.
+UPI today serves 491 million individuals and 65 million merchants, making it a cornerstone of Indian technology and digital public infrastructure.
+Its interoperability, instant settlement, and zero merchant discount rate have made it the gold standard for real-time payment systems.
+Countries such as Singapore, France, and the UAE are integrating UPI into their domestic systems, highlighting India’s leadership in Indian contributions to global technology.

 For B2B companies, UPI is a case study in building secure, scalable, and cost-effective digital infrastructure that fosters inclusion.
 It has reduced payment friction for MSMEs, improved financial access in rural areas, and created a foundation for new fintech innovations, from micro-lending platforms to AI-based credit scoring.